Welcome to today's edition of the Rush 24-7 podcast.

 Correct.

-You know, we're gonna up the price that we charge you to use this domain name.
+We're going to up the price that we charge you to use this domain name.

-It's the same thing as what they're doing in New Hampshire or wherever with the property tax, you know, if you've got a better view, then we're gonna up your property tax by X amount.
+It's the same thing as what they're doing in New Hampshire or wherever with the property tax.

 Yeah, even if you're blind, you've got to pay for that view.

-Hey, that's uh exactly right, Trey.
+Hey, that's exactly right, Trey.

 No question about it.

-They were going for an independent taxing source so that American taxpayers and their annoying little questions about accountability would just be whisked away by Kofi and company.
+They were going for an independent taxing source so that American taxpayers and their annoying little questions about accountability would just be whisked away by Ko-fi and company.

 Exactly.